bashaer310/Freelance-Platform/README.md

 # Freelance Platform

 This is a backend solution for a freelance marketplace platform, built with Java, Spring Boot, and MySQL.
 The platform allows clients to post projects and receive offers from qualified experts across various tech fields.
-It includes core features like **user authentication**, **project management**, **offer and contract management**, and **category management**.
+It includes core features like **user authentication**, **project management**, **offer management**, and **category management**.

 ## Features

 - **User Management**:
-  - Register new user (Client/Expert)
-  - User authentication and role-based authorization
-  - Update user profile
+  - **User Registration** - users can create account (Client/Expert)
+  - **Authentication & Authorization** - users can login with role-based access
+  - **Profile Management** - users can update their prodile

 - **Project Management**:
-  - Clients can create, edit or delete projects (title, description, budget, and deadline)
+  - **Project Management** - clients can create, edit or delete projects (title, description, budget, and deadline)
-  - Experts can retrieve available projects with pagination and filtering
+  - **Project Browsing** - experts can retrieve available projects with pagination and filtering
-  - View project details
+  - **Project Details View** - users can view project details

+- **Category Management (types of project)**:
+  - **Category Management** - admin can create, update, and delete categories (e.g., Web Development, Data Science, UI/UX)
+  - **Category Retrieval** - retrieve categories with pagination and filtering

-- **Offer (Proposal) Management**:
+- **Offer Management**:
-  - Experts can submit offers for projects (custom price, delivery timeline, and message)
+  - **Offer Creation** - experts can submit offers for projects (custom price, delivery timeline, and message)
-  - Clients can retrieve offers with pagination and filtering
+  - **Offer Retrieval** - clients can retrieve offers with pagination and filtering
-  - Clients can update Offer status (pending, accepted, rejected)
+  - **Offer Status Management** - clients can update Offer status (pending, accepted, rejected)

-- **Contract Management**:
-  - Accepted offers are converted into active contracts
-  - Clients and experts can view contract details
-  - Clients can update contract status (in progress, completed, canceled)

-- **Category Management**:
-  - Admin can create, update, and delete categories (e.g., Web Development, Data Science, UI/UX)
-  - Retrieve categories with pagination and filtering

 ## Technologies Used
 - Languages